mstksg/inCode/copy/entries/dependent-haskell-1.md

 offers matrix and vector types with their size in their types: an `R 5` is a vector of Doubles with 5 elements, and a `L 3 6` is a 3x6 vector of Doubles.

 The `Static` module relies on the `KnownNat` mechanism that GHC offers.
-A `KnownNat n` constraint is more or less just a way for you to "get" an Integer at runtime (with the `natVal` function), so a `KnownNat n => R n` is basically a vector "packaged" with its size.
-Almost all operations in the library require a `KnownNat` constraint.
+Almost all operations in the library require a `KnownNat` constraint, which basically allows the functions to *use* the information in the numeric parameter (the `Integer` it represents, basically) at run-time.
+(More on this later!)

 Following this, a reasonable type for a *network* might be `Network 10 2`, taking 10 inputs and popping out 2 outputs.
 This might be an ideal type to